Youth Environmental Leadership

 Kellan Suriyasena

-Born in Atlanta, GA, Kellan is a Sophomore in the International Baccalaureate program at Dunbar High School in Fort Myers.
+Kellan is in the International Baccalaureate program at Dunbar High School in Fort Myers.
 Kellan loves the beaches and being on the water.
 He enjoys the school year in Fort Myers and spends his summers in Sri Lanka, a tropical island located in the Indian Ocean.
 During his travels to Sri Lanka, Kellan founded an organization with his friends called Pearls Not Plastics; an initiative dedicated to the preservation of beaches and wildlife in Sri Lanka.
 The organization is dedicated to creating awareness about proper waste disposal.
 His love for the world’s waterways and the protection of wildlife led him to join Keep Lee County Beautiful in Fort Myers.
 Kellan hopes to create a greater understanding among his peers and the youth of Lee County to appreciate the natural beauty surrounding them and protect it for future generations.

 Madison Gallant

-Madison is a junior at Gateway High School.
-She is a passionate environmental advocate and leader, driven by a deep love for the ocean and her community.
+Madison is a passionate environmental advocate and leader, driven by a deep love for the ocean and her community.
 She’s the founder and soon-to-be president of an environment club at her school, dedicated to raising awareness about local pollution in Lee County through short films, cleanups, and community outreach.
 Enrolled in AICE Environmental, Madison’s environmental journey began when a marine biologist inspired her at just eight years old.
 Since then, she has taken a paid camp focused on ocean pollution, organized beach cleanups worldwide, and regularly educates newcomers to her community about the damaging effects of littering and pollution on ecosystems.
 Madison is known for her strong organizational skills, effectively managing time, calendars, and reminders for herself and others.
 Her proactive approach includes unique ideas like beach day fundraisers and environmental awareness activities at school football games, aiming to fund future cleanups and foster community involvement.
 Through her work, she hopes to build a more sustainable, pollution-free future for her hometown and beyond.

 Lucas Gomez